iEngage/csharp-sdk/docs/InteractionApi.md

 Create interaction category

 This service allows a user to create a category.
 The following fields(key:value) are required to be present in the Category JSON object.
-Refer to the Model & Model Schema of the expected JSON Object for the body of this API.</br><b>Required fields </br>1. associationId </br>2. categoryName </br>3. interactionType </br>
+Refer to the Model & Model Schema of the expected JSON Object for the body of this API.      **Required fields**      1. associationId      2. categoryName      3. interactionType

 ### Example
 ```csharp